 If you interested in seeing how your business to could use Rex to drive your CRM strategy, let's have a chat.

-Rex is currently by more than 10,000 agents, admins and business owners across Australia, New Zealand and the UK.
-It delivers a fully mobile CRM and automation platform for real estate agencies of any size.
+Rex is currently by more than 10,000 agents, admins and business owners across the United Kingdom, Australia and New Zealand.
+It delivers a fully mobile CRM and automation platform for estate agencies of any size.